Infectious RiskChoose Transfusion-Ready, Pathogen-Reduced Platelets. Today.

 - Reduce your patient’s risk of transfusion-associated sepsis with INTERCEPT® Blood System treated platelets

-In the age of global travel, and global warming propagating the vectors for disease, the impact of a sudden viral outbreak and necessary quarantine and destabilization of the blood supply is a real concern.
+In the age of global travel, and global warming propagating the vectors for disease, the impact of a sudden viral outbreak and necessary quarantine leading to the destabilization of the blood supply is a real concern.
 Unlike bacteria, where culture can pick up identified and unidentified bacteria (depending on sample and aerobic or anaerobic growing conditions), nucleic acid testing (NAT) for viral detection is specific to an identified virus.
 Identification and NAT development takes time.

 The emergence of Zika virus, for example, is thought to cost US blood centers $100 million annually1.
 A global analysis of the substantial differences in costs and health benefits of serology and NAT screening of donations for blood transfusion in different Western countries for HIV, HCV and HBV show that even already developed tests have high cost burden2.
 Not only does a reactive approach such as serology and NAT testing require time to develop, the incremental costs associated with each new virus substantially impact the availability and sustainability of blood products.